Asbury Prepares for Easter with Worship Arts Chapel

 Incorporating theater in worship is part of a long tradition, beginning with medieval passion plays, Anderson says.
 Today, storytelling is being recognized once again as an important element of worship.

 “Ask any student what they do with their spare time, and they’re watching movies and looking at images,” said Anderson.
 “And yet, church is so often all about words.
 You can get inured to the story by hearing it, but by seeing it, you have a sense of immediacy.
 This is one way God speaks through the arts.”

-Greg Haseloff, associate dean of Campus Ministries and campus chaplain, says creative touches from the Worship Arts program enrich campus worship.
+Greg Haseloff, the associate dean of Campus Ministries and campus chaplain, says creative touches from the Worship Arts program enrich campus worship.